-- 3. During the active phase of inhalation, draw shakti-prana up sushumna and into the Shiva Granthi, where the spine becomes the brain. - 4.
-While holding your breath, imagine shiva-prana and shakti-prana fusing into Nectar and flowing up to Brahman's Gate and then down into your Third Eye. - 5.
-While exhaling, imagine the Nectar flowing down sushumna and into your coccyx as you gradually contract mulabandha.
+While inhaling, draw shakti-prana up Sushumna and into the Shiva Granthi, near the root of the sixth chakra.

+While holding your breath, imagine shiva-prana and shakti-prana fusing into Nectar and flowing upward and forward into your Third Eye.

+While exhaling, imagine the Nectar flowing down Sushumna and into your coccvx.